informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Upload-Files.md

 ## Before You Begin

-You must first [create a dataset](../Create-a-Dataset/) and [describe the experiments, biosamples, and replicates](../Describe-Experiments-Biosamples-and-Replicates/) used for that dataset.
+You must first [create a dataset](../Create-a-Dataset/) and [describe the experiments and biosamples](../Describe-Experiments-and-Biosamples/) used for that dataset.
 Once you have completed those steps you may upload data files.

 ## Interactive File Upload

-To upload files from your web browser:
+To upload files from your web browser, see instructions for file upload [here](../Describe-Experiments-and-Biosamples/).

-1. Go to a **Replicate** record (to find Replicate records, go to the Dataset, select the Experiment and then you'll see a listing of Replicates for that Experiment).
-You will see sections for various data types such as: sequencing, processed, track, imaging, and/or mesh data files.
-2. For the data type section related to your data, click the **Add Record** button.
-A new browser tab opens with the data entry form.
-3. In the "Url" field, click the **Select file** button to select the data file.
-4. In the "File Type" field, click the field to open the "Select File Type" modal window.
-Find the appropriate extension under the "Name" column and select it.
-5. When you are finished, click **Save** to upload the file.

-Repeat for each file you want to upload.

 ## Batch File Upload